carlott0/TripAdvisor-Analyser/README.md

 python3 "ottieni recensioni.py"

-Remember that this last operation is very slow and can take long time.
+Remember that this last operation is very slow and can take long time, it depends on number of reviews.

 At the end it will create a file called recensioni.txt where are saved all reviews of the city.